project-bluebird/dodo/Specification.md

 **Parameters:**
 - `filename`: A string indicating path to scenario file on the local machine.
-- `scenario`: A string indicating name to store scenario under on the BlueSky host (`<scenario>.scn`).
+- `scenario`: A string indicating name to store scenario under on the simulator host (`<scenario>.scn`).

 **Return value:** `TRUE` if successful.
 Otherwise an exception is thrown.

-**Description:** Create scenario file on the BlueSky host.
+**Description:** Create scenario file on the simulator host.
 Once created, scenario can be loaded and started using the above `load_scenario` function.
 Any existing scenario with the same name will be overwritten.

 ## Reset the simulation